-Important note: Once the test/exam is available online and you're unable to write or have an approved request to miss, DO NOT at any point attempt to access the test/exam.
-If at any time you access the test/exam, you will NOT be able to submit a special consideration and/or your request will be refused.
+Important note: Once the test/exam is available online or in-person and you're unable to write or have an approved request to miss, DO NOT at any point attempt to access/write the test/exam.
+If at any time you access the test/exam or sit down to write, you will NOT be able to submit a special consideration and/or your request will be refused.